wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 can cause some reads to become too short to be informative.
 We remove such reads in the same step using *cutadapt*.
 Finally, discarding reads (because they are too short) can cause the corresponding read of the pair to become **"unpaired"**.
-While it is possible to capture and use unpaired reads, we do not illustrate that here for simplicity.
+While it is possible to capture and use unpaired reads, we skip that here for simplicity.
 Understanding the exact commands – which are a bit convoluted – is unnecessary.
-It is important to understand the concept of k-mer filtering and the reasoning behind each step.
+However, it is important to understand the concept of k-mer filtering and the reasoning behind each step.

 ```bash